From entire town centers to castles and gardens, we recommend trying to see these cultural points of interest during your Czech Republic itinerary.

 Olomouc has its very own cheese and a socialist-themed astronomical clock.
 The original clock was destroyed by the Germans during the last night of fire in 1945 when rebuilt locals decided to make the clock to honor the people during socialist times.

 The Romanesque and Gothic Basilica of St. Procopius is home to the second oldest fresco paintings in Moravia.
 The best-preserved area is the crypt that was once the burial place of the monks that ran the monastery.

-The Jewish Quarter is the first independent Jewish monument to be honored outside of Israel.
+The Jewish Quarter of Třebíč is the first independent Jewish monument to be honored outside of Israel.

-Located in the Zlin region, the gardens and castle in Kromeriz have been named a Czech Republic UNESCO World Heritage site for their well preserved Baroque castle and gardens.
+Located in the Zlín region, the gardens and castle in Kroměříž were crowned the status of a Czech Republic UNESCO site for their well preserved Baroque castle and gardens.

 Some of the garden’s highlights include their collection of exotic trees, the Classicist semi-circle colonnade, and the elegant rotunda situated as the centerpiece for the gardens.

-Zlin is also home to Thomas Bata, founder of Europe’s most famous footwear brand.
+Zlín is also home to Thomas Bata, founder of Europe’s most famous footwear brand.
 The Academy Award-winning film Amadeus was also filmed here in Kroměříž with many scenes filmed inside the Archbishop Palace.

-The youngest of Czech Republic UNESCO sites is Villa Tugendhat.
-While there are a lot of cool things to do in Brno, this by far tops the list.
-It represents the movement of modern architecture to make its way to Europe in the 1920s.
+The youngest of all the Czech Republic UNESCO sites is Tugendhat Villa in Brno.
+The villa was designated a preserved UNESCO landmark because it represents the movement of modern architecture to make its way to Europe in the 1920s.

 The three-story villa was designed off more of a minimalist principle, which is opposite of all the local Baroque, Renaissance, and Gothic details found in many buildings and monuments throughout the country and Central Europe.

-For more tips on planning you trip, don’t miss our massive Czech Republic travel guide!
+For more tips on planning your trip, don’t miss our best tips in our Czech Republic travel guide!

 Liked this post about the Czech Republic UNESCO sites?
-Share the love below on Pinterest.
+Bookmark for later or share the love below on Pinterest.